Charles Sobhraj: Murders

-Present-day apartment building The Legend Saladaeng stands where Kanit House, where the couple based, once stood in Bang Rak, Bangkok.
+Present-day apartment building The Legend Saladaeng stands where Kanit House, where the couple was based, once stood in Bang Rak, Bangkok.

 On the run, Sobhraj financed his lifestyle by posing as either a gem salesman or drug dealer to impress and befriend tourists, whom he defrauded.
 In India, Sobhraj met Marie-Andrée Leclerc from Lévis, Quebec, a tourist looking for adventure.
 Dominated by Sobhraj, Leclerc became his most devoted follower, turning a blind eye to his crimes and his philandering with local women.

 Sobhraj gathered followers by gaining their loyalty; a typical scam was to help his target out of difficult situations.
 In one case, he helped two former French policemen, Yannick and Jacques, recover missing passports that Sobhraj himself had actually stolen.
 In another scheme, Sobhraj provided shelter to a Frenchman, Dominique Renelleau, who appeared to be suffering from dysentery; Sobhraj had actually poisoned him.
 He was joined by a young Indian man, Ajay Chowdhury, a fellow criminal who became Sobhraj's second-in-command.

 Sobhraj and Chowdhury committed their first known murders in 1975.
 Most of the victims had spent some time with the pair before their deaths and were, according to investigators, recruited by Sobhraj and Chowdhury to join them in their crimes.
 Sobhraj claimed that most of his murders were accidental drug overdoses of temazepam and heroin, but investigators state that the victims had threatened to expose Sobhraj, which was his motive for murder.
 The first victim was a young woman from Seattle, Teresa Knowlton (named Jennie Bollivar in the book Serpentine), who was found drowned in a tidal pool in the Gulf of Thailand, wearing a flowered bikini.
 It was months later that Knowlton's post-mortem, as well as forensic evidence, proved that her drowning, originally believed to be a swimming accident, was murder.